 Those wishing to come on the ride are asked to bring warm clothing, water, snacks, lights, basic tools and a spare inner tube in case you have a puncture (particularly important for this ride as there will no public transport on Christmas Day).
 Active parents are most welcome on the ride, provided that they are accompanied by at least one responsible child, and behave themselves.
 All should have at least basic road cycling experience.

-Distance of the ride: 16 miles (one way).
+Distance of the ride: 24 miles (one way to Edgware Road).